ArchipelagoMW/Archipelago/docs/world api.md

 is automatically extended by the mixin's members.
 These members should be prefixed with the name of the implementing world since the namespace is shared with all other logic mixins.

+LogicMixin is handy when your logic is described better by an abstraction layer than specific location-item relationships.
+A game in which "The red key opens the red door" can just express this relationship directly through a one-line access rule.
+On the other hand, in a game with a heavy focus on combat, the main logical consideration might be which enemies you can defeat with your items.
+There could be dozens of weapons, armor pieces or consumables that each improve your ability to defeat specific enemies to varying degrees.
+It would be useful to be able to track "defeatable enemies" as a state variable, and have this variable be recalculated "when necessary" based on newly collected / removed items.
+This is the capability of LogicMixin: Adding custom variables to state that get recalculated "as necessary".

 In general, a LogicMixin class should have at least one mutable variable that is tracking some custom state per player, as well as `init_mixin` and `copy_mixin` functions so that this variable gets initialized and copied correctly when `CollectionState()` and `CollectionState.copy()` are called respectively.